FedericoTartarini/FedericoTartarini.github.io/docs/collaborating/1_how_to_work_with_me.md

 ## ⬅️ From you to me

-### 🐇 Motivators
+Please let me know how you like to work and what I can do to help you be successful.
+Please share your preferred communication style, feedback preferences, and any other information that will help us work together effectively and try to answer the following questions:

-What feedback styles, content, and channels give you energy and make you the best version of yourself at work?
+* 🐇 **Motivators**: What feedback styles, content, and channels give you energy and make you the best version of yourself at work?

-### 🐢 Demotivators

-What feedback styles, content, and channels do you find the most challenging to see as constructive at work?
+* 🐢 **Demotivators**: What feedback styles, content, and channels do you find the most challenging to see as constructive at work?

-### 📝 Areas of note

-What things are you looking for feedback?
+* 📝 **Areas of note**: What things are you looking for feedback?

 ## ➡️ From me to you